TN 7 (11-14)

 If DDS cannot make a determination on medical/vocational grounds and the work does not meet the criteria for “clearly not SGA”, the FO makes the SGA determination.
 The DDS will take the following actions:

 Cease all development and send an electronic assistance request (AR) in eView to the FO requesting SGA development.
-For more information on processing an AR, see DI 81020.100C.
+For more information on AR processing see DI 81020.100C.
+Electronic Assistance Requests (AR), (C) Initiating an Electronic AR and DI 81020.127 for Processing “No Determination” (ND) Claims – When the FO returns the AR to the DDS indicating that a DDS determination is not necessary.

 Annotate the case file to show the status of the medical and vocational development in the event you need to make a DDS determination, and